-An adventurer’s guide to driving The Golden Circle in Iceland
+The Golden Circle Iceland winter

-The Golden Circle in Iceland is one of the most popular day tours in the country, maybe only trumped by the Blue Lagoon.
-If you only have a stopover in Iceland, this tour is pretty much perfect because you can drive the Golden Circle yourself in one day and it’s packed with attractions.
+If you only have a stopover in Iceland, this route is pretty much perfect because you can drive the Golden Circle yourself in one day and it’s packed with attractions.

 Plus, did you know that it’s free to visit all the sights on this route?
 You only have to pay for transportation.
 Need I say more?